anoopsarkar/compilers-class/hw2.md

     cd your-repo-name/answer
     make default

-Remember to push your solution source code to GitLab:

-    git add decafast.y decafast.lex # and any other files such as decafast.cc and decafast-defs.h
-    git commit -m 'initial solution'
-    git push

 ## The Challenge

 The goal of this homework is to write a parser for the Decaf programming language.